Malaga Travel Guide: 2026 First-Time Tips

 Is Malaga better for beaches or sightseeing?

-For most first-time visitors, Malaga works best as a sightseeing city with easy beach and seafront time added in.
-A beach-first stay only makes sense if beach time is a real priority.
+For most first-time visitors, Malaga works best as a sightseeing destination with beach time added in when desired.

 Official Malaga Resources